Grant Denyer: Motor racing

 Denyer drove a Ford Falcon in the Fujitsu V8 Supercar series for Speed FX Racing with Michael Caruso and Daniel Elliot.
 He debuted with Dick Johnson Racing in 2005.
 In the same year he was awarded the Mike Kable Rookie of the Year prize finishing his debut season in the top 10 (10th).

 In 2006, Denyer raced in the Sandown 500 and the prestigious Bathurst 1000 with DJR and with Alex Davison.
 Denyer and Alex came 9th overall at Bathurst.
-Denyer also had success in tarmac rallying, a podium finish in 2007's Suncoast Rally in which he drove the Les Walkden-prepared Subaru Impreza WRX STi.
+Denyer also had success in tarmac rallying, achieving a podium finish in 2007's Suncoast Rally in which he drove the Les Walkden-prepared Subaru Impreza WRX STi.
 He finished 37.8 seconds behind the Skelta G-Force of Ray Vandersee, and 3.6 seconds clear third place-getter, Matt Close, in his Porsche Turbo.
 Going into the final stage he trailed Close by 4.7 seconds, and moved ahead of the Porsche to take second place.

 In 2002, Denyer competed in the Bathurst 24-hour Endurance Event, he drove a Nissan 200SX.
 In 2003 he competed in the same event, this time driving a Porsche 996 GT3 finishing second in his class, sixth overall.

 Denyer won his first ever Supercars race in the Development Series at Sandown on 7 June 2008 in the second race of the weekend.
 More wins came and Denyer had his best season in 2009, finishing fourth in the 2009 Fujitsu V8 Supercar Series.

 In early 2010 Denyer stated he would no longer be pursuing full season drives in motorsport, however in 2011 Denyer was announced as the lead driver of Shannons-Mars Racing, a V8 Supercar team formed for the purposes of a TV show, the Shannons Supercar Showdown.
-Denyer's Bathurst 1000 co-driver was Cameron Waters, winning the competition beating runner-up British racing driver Andrew Jordan.
+Denyer's Bathurst 1000 co-driver was Cam Waters, winning the competition beating runner-up British racing driver Andrew Jordan.
 Waters as of 2016 became a full-time Supercars regular with ProDrive.

 Denyer also competed in the Australian GT Championship with Maranello Motorsport in 2015, but switched to the McLaren 650S fielded by Tekno Autosports, sometimes in partnership with car owner and eventual 2016 Bathurst 1000 champion Jonathon Webb, in the GT series.
 In 2016 Denyer won the Australian Endurance Championship, an offshoot of the GT Championship, with Nathan Morcom.